Generating DTSI and DTBO Overlay Files

 The following hardware design hand-off artifacts are required:

-2. Device tree overlay source file - the user needs to create this file based on the PL hardware design
+2. Device tree overlay source file: Create this file based on the PL hardware design

-After following Prepare the Build Environment instructions, you should be in $yocto_workspace/build.
+After following the Prepare the Build Environment instructions, you should be in $yocto_workspace/build.

 LICENSE = "MIT"